 Spiritual Christians look for the concurrence of God’s providence when making plans for the future.

 We do not “do it my way” because God is in charge of providentially.
 The sovereign God of the universe controls every event and each situation.
 He providentially concurs with everything that comes into our lives.

 Ps 37:3-4, “Trust in the Lord, and do good;

 Dwell in the land, and feed on His faithfulness.

 And He shall give you the desires of your heart.”

-Life is independent from circumstance.
-We might be wealthy but miserable and we might be poor but blessed.
+Life is independent of circumstance.
+We might be wealthy but miserable, and we might be poor but blessed.
 The purpose of life transcends circumstance.
 Paul and Silas sang while in prison (Acts 16).

-There is glamour in financial wealth but it does not continue in that status for long.
+There is glamour in financial wealth, but it does not continue in that status for long.
 It will vanish away.
-Our generation places great value and shine on personal wealth but it becomes dull in old age.
-“What was the purpose of accumulation of money all my life?”
+Our generation places great value and shines on personal wealth, but it becomes dull in old age.
+“What was the purpose of the accumulation of money all my life?”
 The point – there is great prosperity here but a pauper there.
 There is great folly in putting too much value on temporal values.